 The Institute for Governance and Policy Analysis at the University of Canberra was established in January 2014 to harness the research strengths of the ANZSOG Institute for Governance (ANZSIG), the Centre for Deliberative Democracy and Global Governance, and the National Centre for Social and Economic Modelling (NATSEM).

 This integration created exciting opportunities for the development of cutting edge research and the provision of education in governance and public policy analysis through combining knowledge in institutional design with expertise in qualitative and quantatative methods, evaluation, microsimulation and policy modelling, in a way that is of significance to scholars and practitioners in Australia and internationally.

 IGPA’s work is organised around our research centres:

 - Centre for Deliberative Democracy and Global Governance

 - Centre for Change Governance

 - National Centre for Social and Economic Modelling

 - 50/50 by 2030 Foundation

-Our four research centres grapple with many of the critical public policy problems of our time from social and economic development to climate change and from democratic crisis to social exclusion.
+Our research centres grapple with many of the critical public policy problems of our time from social and economic development to climate change and from democratic crisis to social exclusion.
 They combine disciplinary expertise and a generation of evidence-based research with a focus on practical problem-solving through the development of new ways of doing governance and public policy.

 In addition, the Institute is currently host to eight Australian Research Council funded projects and the largest concentration of internationally recognized governance scholars in Australia recruited from Universities in the World Top 100.
 This includes: